Gikuyu, Embu, and Meru Association

+GEMA was formally banned in 1980, during a national consultative meeting held at the then Kenya Institute of Administration (KIA)Kabete, which has since been renamed as the Kenya School of Government.
+An attempt to revive GEMA in the name of GEMA Cultural Association (GCA) under the chairmanship of retired bishop Lawi Imathiu, has been going on since 2008 when the members of the Agikuyu tribe from both Central and Rift Valley regions, alarmed by the events of the 2007 post election violence between them and the Kalenjin and Luo tribes on the other hand, held a consultative meeting in Meru, but which turned chaotic after the Ameru community, which claimed not to have been involved in its planning, rejected its revival citing security concerns and the need for each community, to preserve its own identity and culture, to avoid domination and potential conflicts arising out of misunderstandings, due to the diversities of history, traditions, heritage and cultural norms.
+The Ameru categorically turned down the idea of forming Gema and warned its proprietors, against involving the Ameru in matters they didn't approve off.

 Etymology

 A cross-section of Kikuyu politicians with their roots in Kiambu County launched Gema in the late 1960s when opposition to President Kenyatta's rule peaked especially from Luo Nyanza following the 1966 falling out with his former ally and vice-president Jaramogi Odinga Oginga.
 The subsequent assassination of then Economic Planning minister and Kanu Secretary General Tom Mboya in 1969 worsened matters.

 In the backlash that resulted from the two events, central Kenya elite, including Njenga Karume and former Nakuru North MP Kihika Kimani, former Defence Minister Njoroge Mungai, former State Minister Mbiyu Koinange, and the president's nephew Ngengi Muigai felt there was need for a central association bringing together the fractious Kikuyu.
 Gema was officially registered in 1971, with an economic arm called Gema Holdings that soon set out to acquire vast real estate, including an expansive farm at Kasarani and plots in the Nairobi Central Business District.

 Virtually every other senior civil service and parastatal head from the region subscribed to Gema and President Kenyatta is said to have specifically ordered a hesitant Attorney General Charles Njonjo to immediately register the association that also enjoyed the patronage of Lands Minister Jackson Harvester Angaine who exercised considerable sway among the Meru.
 Others supporting the association included minister Jeremiah Nyagah, who was strategic in mobilising the Embu.
 Gema is accused of playing a prominent role in mobilising the community support in the late 1960s and early 1970s, a period characterised by massive swearing of oaths throughout central Kenya for members to remain loyal to the Kenyatta regime.